Anatomy of a Top CTO: Skills & Salary

 @neurobs

-Founded in 2000, Neurobehavioral Systems provides software tools to create behavioral and psychological experiments.
-The company's product, Presentation®, has “become the premiere platform at research institutions around the world, with 105492 registrations and 237190 downloads.”
+Founded in 2000, this company makes software for behavioral and psychological tests.
+Its product, Presentation, has "become the premiere platform at research institutions around the world."

 Explore careers at Neurobehavioral Systems